jneidel/dotfiles/docs/videos.md

 - Rules for clean fighting among couples: [How To Fight As a Couple](https://www.youtube.com/watch?v=IE-P11KKYFs&t=113)
 - 9-5 is not the only or best way to live: [Some Luke Smith FAQ: Over 1,000,000 Hours of Content CONSOOMED!!!](https://www.youtube.com/watch?v=Q-Y5xqDkC50&t=736)
 - Podcast: Staying curious and living in other cultures: [Derek Sivers: Different approaches to curiosity, self-reliance, becoming a world citizen, seeing things from a different point of view](https://m.sivers.org/2020-02-DerekSivers-FeedingCuriosity.mp3) - at 42 min
+- A: Consider the downsides of having children: [Why it is important not to have children](https://stallman.org/articles/children.html)

 ### Political